pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 ## After I upgrade the TiCDC cluster to v4.0.8, the `[CDC:ErrKafkaInvalidConfig]Canal requires old value to be enabled` error is reported when I execute a changefeed

-Since v4.0.8, if the `canal` or `maxwell` protocol is used for output in a changefeed, TiCDC enables the old value feature automatically.
-However, if you have upgraded TiCDC from an earlier version to v4.0.8 or later, when the changefeed uses the `canal` or `maxwell` protocol and the old value feature is disabled, this error is reported.
+Since v4.0.8, if the `canal-json`, `canal` or `maxwell` protocol is used for output in a changefeed, TiCDC enables the old value feature automatically.
+However, if you have upgraded TiCDC from an earlier version to v4.0.8 or later, when the changefeed uses the `canal-json`, `canal` or `maxwell` protocol and the old value feature is disabled, this error is reported.

 To fix the error, take the following steps:

 1. Set the value of `enable-old-value` in the changefeed configuration file to `true`.
 2. Execute `cdc cli changefeed pause` to pause the replication task.